azureleaf/study-notes/db/mysql.md

 FROM users user
 WHERE user.id = 1

+/* query above is same with this*/
+/* for this sample, you can't find any benefit of using alias, tho */ SELECT id, firstName, lastName
+  FROM users
+  WHERE id = 1

+/* select from multiple table with alias??? */
+SELECT
+  customer.id,
+  worker.firstName,
+  worker.lastName
+  FROM Customers customer, Workers worker /* Does this work? */ WHERE customer.id = 1

+/* select from multiple tables */
 SELECT Orders.OrderID, Orders.OrderDate, Customers.CustomerName
-FROM Customers, Orders /* select from multiple tables */ WHERE Customers.CustomerName="Around the Horn" AND Customers.CustomerID=Orders.CustomerID;
+FROM Customers, Orders
+WHERE Customers.CustomerName="Around the Horn" AND Customers.CustomerID=Orders.CustomerID;

 ```

 - I think this is very practical use of AS